jadedagher/Sentimental_recommendation_AMZN_Product/README.md

 ## 1. Introduction

-The goal of this project is to build a little recommender system based on Users similarities by evaluating their product_reviews sentiment, by doing this, we will try to build a score which will be used to evaluate the similarity between the users.
-To do so it is mendatory to have at least a dataset that contains a list of reviewerID, product_ID (a.k.a. asin), product_reviews and product_ratings (that we will build afterwards thanks to the sentimental analysis).
+The goal of this project is to build a little recommender system based on Users similarities by evaluating their product_reviews sentiment.
+By doing this, we will try to build a score which will be used to evaluate the similarity between the users.
+To do so, it is mandatory to have at least a dataset that contains a list of reviewerID, product_ID (a.k.a. asin), product_reviews and product_ratings (that we will build afterwards thanks to the sentimental analysis).
 If you want to try this analysis at home feel free to download the datasets [here](https://drive.google.com/drive/folders/1pRia7E1BFe0fUKhYsRAEbs9N_tI-yErA?usp=sharing).

 ## 2. Import and Clean data